Fertile Ground: EastWest Sustainability Network

 Sincere thanks to friends and supporters of Fertile Ground for joining us

-at our recent annual general meeting.
+at our 2022 annual general meeting.
 Great to see you in person, and to

 share some uplifting stories and news about developments in the organic tea